11 Incredible Weekend Trips from Portland to Plan ASAP

 Here are a few of our favorite things to do in Sisters.

-Hike in the Cascades: If you’re here in the summer, you’ll find a nearly endless number hikes for a variety of different fitness levels, from multi-day backpacking trips to short walks around a lake.
+Hike in the Cascades: If you’re here in the summer, you’ll find a nearly endless number of hikes for a variety of different fitness levels, from multi-day backpacking trips to short walks around a lake.
 We have a couple of recommendations for you, obviously.
 First is Canyon Creek Meadows, which we tackled on our latest trip to Sisters and, though the weather was strictly okay (it rained A LOT later that afternoon), it was still a lovely hike that takes you up to the base of Three Fingered Jack.
-Second is the Cone Peak Trail, which was one of our very first hikes in Oregon and remains one of our favorites to this day thanks to the excellent panoramic views from the summit and the amazing wildflower displays in the early summer.
+Second is the Iron Mountain / Cone Peak Trail, which was one of our very first hikes in the state and remains one of our favorites to this day thanks to the excellent panoramic views from the summit and the amazing wildflower displays in the early summer.

 Meander around Sisters: As we mentioned, we don’t spend a whole lot of our trips to Sisters in Sisters itself.
 But we DO always stop in town to walk the short little loop.
 Matt loves Sisters Coffee, and it’s usually our first stop in town.
 The Barn in Sisters is worth a stop for lunch – it’s a collection of food carts set around a bar (in a barn).
 Other notable stops are Sisters Bakery for pastries, and Sisters Meat and Smokehouse next door for sandwiches and a small gourmet food shop.
 There are also some good bookstores, art galleries, and other odds and ends that are fun to peruse.